akalaminamin/color-gradient-team-client/README.md

 ### Some Feature Color Gradient generator
 - New users can create an account using email, password, and google and log in.
 - Logged in users can generate color gradients and update or delete any gradient.
-- User can download any gradient as a PNG image.
+- User can copy any gradient color code and download any gradient as a PNG image.
 - Every logged-in user can see the dashboard there are total gradient and total download numbers.

 ### Front-end Technology